'My disability is my advantage'

 Video

-Stuart Penn was born with only one fully formed limb, but it has not stopped him becoming a world class martial artist.
+Stuart Penn has won gold medals in martial arts.
+He was born with only one fully formed limb.

-Already a black belt in taekwondo, he was put on the path to success when his coach in Brazilian jiu-jitsu said ditching his prosthetic limbs would give him an advantage, even against able bodied competitors.

 -